-There are two main changes that can be made; background color or background image.
-When creating a wallboard, it is not required to build a background, however, you are welcome to be as creative as you'd like.
+There are two main changes that can be made: background color or background image.
+When creating a wallboard it is not required to build a background; however, you are welcome to be as creative as you'd like.
 If you prefer to have a background color/image in your wallboard, select the "Background Color" or the "Background Image" options.

 - If changing the background color, select the background color option (the circle to the left of the number) and select your color.
 Or, if you know the desired color code, enter it and hit "Apply."

 - If adding a background image, select the "Background Image" option.
 You will then be allowed to find the image from your computer.
-Select your image, then hit "Apply."
+Select your image, and then hit "Apply."

 As you create your wallboard, you can let the creativity flow.
 You will have the ability to select your preference of widget from the list of Realtime Widgets listed on the right hand side of the screen.